 The ram represents the Medo-Persian Empire.
 The goat represents the Greek Empire.
 The little horn represents a powerful king from the later period of the Greek Empire who will cause great destruction, in particular against God's people.
-In the end he will be broken, by no human hand.
+In the end he will be broken.